SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2024/selenium-4-22-released.md

     * The numbers only represent users who have Selenium Manager enabled and are using Selenium v4.17 or greater.
     * Python, Chrome and Windows all see the majority of use.
 * Chrome DevTools support is now: v124, v125, and v126 (Firefox still uses v85 for all versions)
-* The first implementations of the final BiDi API have rolled out.
+* The first implementations of the new [BiDi API](https://www.selenium.dev/documentation/webdriver/bidi/logging) have rolled out in Ruby, Python and JavaScript

 #### Noteworthy changes per language